Thursday, July 25, 2024

 Meanwhile, the medium-sized Bonanza coal plant, which provides power to Utah’s scattered municipal utilities, has also dropped plans to shut down before 2034.
 So at this point it sure sounds like a substantial portion of the electricity that powers the 2034 Olympics will still be coming from coal.
 Our state legislature has made it clear that that’s what they want.

 To better understand Utah’s electricity situation, we need to remember that Utah trades electricity with neighboring states.
 Our largest coal-fired power plant, the Intermountain Power Project, sends most of its power to Southern California.
-Despite the best efforts of our legislature, I expect that facility’s coal generation to wind down as scheduled in 2025, replaced in part by a new gas-fired generation unit.
-Most of Utah’s solar power also goes to California.
+Despite the best efforts of our legislature, I expect that facility’s coal generation to wind down as scheduled in 2025, replaced in part by two new gas-fired generation units.
+Much of Utah’s solar power also goes to California.
 Meanwhile, although Utah doesn’t have many good wind generation sites, we do import some wind power from Wyoming and it appears that the amount will continue to increase.

 A big question mark for 2034 is geothermal power.
 It has provided a small fraction of Utah’s electricity since the 1980s, growing slowly to reach 1.6% in February 2024.
 Now, however, it seems set to grow much more quickly, because Fervo Energy, a startup company that uses advanced drilling and fracking to extract heat from dry rock, has begun work on what they promise will be a 400-MW geothermal facility in the southwestern part of the state, near Utah’s older traditional geothermal plants (whose capacity totals just 84 MW).
 Again this power will be going to California, incentivized by that state’s mandate for round-the-clock low-carbon (so-called “clean firm”) electricity.